drr0b/getting-and-cleaning-data-project/Code Book..md

 ## Code Book for sum_tab.txt

 ### Transformations
-- Each data set (training and test) consisted of a X_ file containing the body of the information (561 columns), a y_ file showing the activity (1-6),  and a subject_ file saying who the subject was (1-30).
+- Each data set (training and test) consisted of a X_ file containing the body of the information (561 columns), a y_ file showing the activity (1-6),  and a subject_ file saying who the subject was (1-30, people aged 19-48).
 - The y_ and subject files were appended to the corresponding X_ files with cbind, adding activity and subject columns
 - The test and train data sets were combined with rbind to vreate a merged table with 10299 rows and 563 columns
 - Only data pertaining to means and standard deviations of time domain statistics were extracted from the merged table (see below)